 The answer is “YES!”
 What remains constant and true is that it is important to protect the health and financial future of you and your family.
 Broken bones, disease and other chronic conditions aren’t political, but can happen at any time.
 And, in some cases, are preventable if you have access to care and health insurance.
 Join the thousands of Coloradans who already signed up for 2017 health insurance and, if you qualify, take advantage of the financial assistance to help you afford coverage.

-Open Enrollment ended on Jan.
-31 but Coloradans with certain Life Change Events may still apply for 2017 coverage.
+The next Open Enrollment Period is Nov.
+1, 2017 – Jan.
+12, 2018 but Coloradans with certain Life Change Events may still apply for 2017 coverage.

 Rest assured plans cannot be canceled mid-year, regardless of federal changes, as long as you continue to make your monthly payments.
 Whether you are a new customer or a current customer, we are here to help.

 If anything has been constant in our organization’s history it is the inevitability of change, whether it’s in market dynamics, regulation or the public policy environment.
 In the past, when confronted with change we thrived.
 Our ability to change course is best demonstrated by the following successes:

 - More than 93% of Coloradans have health insurance, the highest rates in the state’s history and one of the highest rates in the country.

 - Enrollments are up significantly over past years.

 - Bankruptcies tied to medical debt have dropped by more than half to 45,000 a year and people are having an easier time paying their medical bills.